gsoules/MkDocs/digital-archive/docs/archivist/add-relationship.md

 **The Reference Item for Mary's husband Donald**

-The screen shot below shows the details for Donald Worcester's Reference Item which has a PDF attached to it.
+The screenshot below shows the details for Donald Worcester's Reference Item which has a PDF attached to it.
 A PDF can contain a gold mine of keywords.
 It was because of the presence of the keywords `mary o'brien` in the PDF, that item 13249 came up in the search results above.